gjeunen/reference_database_creator/README.md

 Substitute */path/to/crabs/folder* with the actual path to the repo folder on your system.
 You can also add this line to your *.bash_profile* or *.bashrc file* in your home folder, so you can access this anytime.

-### Docker installation
-TBA

-### Check your installation
+#### Check your installation

-To check if either installation method was successful, type in the following command to pull up the help information.
+To check if the manual installation method was successful, type in the following command to pull up the help information.

 ```bash
 crabs -h